Na-Rajan/RNasDEV/Development.md

 # Development Guide

-This guide is for people working on OpenDevin and editing the source code.
+This guide is for people working on RNasDEV and editing the source code.
+RNasDEV is derived from [OpenDevin](https://github.com/OpenDevin/OpenDevin), and we thank the OpenDevin community for their foundational work.

 ## Start the server for development